CDCgov/dibbs-ecr-refiner/database/README.md

   AND version = '2.0.0';
 ```

-### 2. Get All Codes for a Batch of Trigger Codes
+### 2. Get All Codes for a Configuration

 This is the primary query the Refiner application will use.
 Given a list of input SNOMED codes, it returns the complete, aggregated set of final codes for each corresponding active configuration.
+This is a combination of **any** condition included in the configuration as well as user defined ValueSets by code system.

 ```sql
 -- This query is broken into three parts (Common Table Expressions or CTEs) for clarity and performance.